A funding and partnership opportunity with the Graduate School

 A main goal of the Graduate School’s strategic plan Illuminating the Path Forward, is to implement inclusive recruitment and retention practices, in order to advance diversity and inclusion at MSU.
 The Graduate School is committed to promoting change through leadership and a variety of innovative programs and strategic initiatives.

-The fundamental goal of the Prospective Doctoral Student Recruitment and Retention Program is to help doctoral programs at MSU recruit, retain, and support a diverse group of traditionally underrepresented domestic doctoral students who will contribute in meaningful ways to the intellectual, geographical, racial, and ethnic diversity of the future professoriate and professional fields.
-The Graduate School, in partnership with the Office of Inclusion and Intercultural Initiatives, offers a seed-grant program and partnering opportunities for doctoral programs that develop a 3-year plan for the sustained recruitment, professional development, and completion of a diverse doctoral cohort.
-New grant awards will begin in July 2023.
+To this end, a fundamental goal of the Prospective Doctoral Student Recruitment and Retention Program (PDSRRP) is to help doctoral programs at MSU recruit, retain, and support a diverse group of traditionally underrepresented domestic doctoral students who will contribute in meaningful ways to the intellectual, geographical, racial, and ethnic diversity of the future professoriate and professional fields.
+Through this program, the Graduate School offers a seed-grant program and partnering opportunities for doctoral programs that develop a plan for the sustained recruitment, professional development, and graduation of a diverse doctoral cohort.
+New grant awards will begin in July 2024.
+Award amounts will be $10,000 for up to three years; however, subsequent funding after the first year is competitive and will be dependent on successful completion of stated program objectives and expenditure of funds.

 Existing Graduate School programs such as the Summer Research Opportunity Program (SROP) and Advance to Adventure (ATA) Prospective Graduate Student Visits have sought to provide rewarding opportunities for an inclusive group of prospective graduate applicants to visit MSU.
 The MSU Alliances for Graduate Education and the Professoriate (AGEP) Community, MSU’s involvement in the NSF-CIRTL network, as well as an array of career and professional development programs and workshops support students as they move toward faculty careers.

 The Prospective Graduate Student Recruitment and Retention Program seeks to build upon these efforts in a more sustained and systematic way.
 Recruiting and retaining traditionally underrepresented graduate students with strategic initiatives is vital to creating and maintaining inclusive graduate programs.
+With this in mind, a major purpose of the PDSRRP is to fund programs that offer holistic, comprehensive proposals to address recruitment, retention, and graduation of traditionally underrepresented graduate students.
 By bringing together a group of departments/programs with focused support by the Graduate School, we hope to effectively leverage existing programs and to share resources and strategies to maximize success.

-The Graduate School will fund a limited number of new proposals in 2023.
-Thirteen departments/doctoral programs have been selected to participate in the last 5 years.
+The Graduate School will fund a limited number of new proposals in 2024.
+Information about previously-awarded departments/doctoral programs since the program’s inception in 2017 is included below.

 Call for proposals: